 What is the role & function of a Notary Public

-A Notary Public also referred to as a ‘Public Notary’ or simply as a ‘Notary’ is a member of the oldest branch of legal profession in England & Wales – & can be defined to be a qualified specialist lawyer who is a public officer constituted by law to serve the public in non-contentious matters.
+A Notary Public also referred to as a ‘Public Notary’ or simply as a ‘Notary’ is a member of the oldest branch of legal profession in England & Wales – and can be defined to be a qualified specialist lawyer who is a public officer constituted by law to serve the public in non-contentious matters.

 A Notary’s role is to verify or authenticate legal documents for use abroad.
 A Notary has to check the identity, capacity & authority of the person signing the document.
 If the Notary is satisfied after carrying out his obligations, the Notary will issue a notarial seal of office to the document, or where appropriate a notarial certificate.
 The form of notarial seal of office is exclusive & personal to each individual notary.